codefreezefi/codefreeze.fi/index.md

 ### By train

-Take the earlier night train from south Finland to Rovaniemi.
+Take the earlier night train from southern Finland to Rovaniemi.
 From Rovaniemi there is a [bus connection from the Rovaniemi railway station to Kiilopää](https://www.matkahuolto.fi/).

 <section class="infoBox">
     <div class="photo">